As a Stanford graduate, I understand the expectations of competitive schools and what admissions committees seek.

 As a current MFA candidate in Creative Writing for Children and Young Adults at the Vermont College of Fine Arts, I recently walked in the shoes of high school students applying to college.
 I had to write a number of essays to show schools my accomplishments, personality, and character; my skill sets; and why I thought I and the schools were a good match.
 Was I nervous?
 Absolutely!
 Did I revise a lot?
 Certainly!
 I’ve got the experience and empathy to help students if they feel stress, and explain what it takes to prepare your essay properly.

-As an experienced English teacher who taught in competitive schools, I understand what skills students need for the admissions essay, a unique mode of discourse.
+As an experienced English teacher who taught in competitive schools, I understand what skills students need for the admissions essay.

-Having taught students academic and creative writing throughout my career, I understand the substrata of skills students need for a college essay that is a hybrid of all of these modes of discourse: description, exposition, narrative, and persuasion.
+Having taught students academic and creative writing throughout my career, I understand the substrata of skills students need for a college essay.
+Admissions essays are a hybrid of all of these modes of discourse: description, exposition, narrative, and persuasion.
+It’s creative nonfiction with a purpose to persuade a school you’re a good fit; it’s memoir with a message.

-During my teaching career, I was English department chair and received the William C. Friday Fellowship Grant, earned a spot on the USA Today All-Teacher Team, 3rd Team, and won an Earthwatch Fellowship to travel to Ghana (Cary Academy).
-I also was a Mentor Teacher and Teacher of the Year nominee while serving in Orange County Schools, North Carolina, and while teaching in the Mountain View-Los Altos School, California district, was a Mentor Teacher, was honored as a Distinguished Teacher in the Presidential Scholar Program, and earned service learning and a Hewlett-Packard Foundation grant to start new student programs, including the first AVIDbridge program, based on the Breakthrough Collaborative model.
+During my teaching career, I not only designed skill-builder exercises to get students thinking like storytellers and persuaders, but I also wrote many, many recommendations for colleges.
+I was English department chair and received the William C. Friday Fellowship Grant to design a writing curriculum (Cary Academy, North Carolina).
+I was awarded the honor of USA Today All-Teacher Team, 3rd Team, and won an Earthwatch Fellowship to travel to Ghana (Cary Academy).
+In Orange County Schools, North Carolina, I was honored with the Mentor Teacher award and was also a Teacher of the Year nominee.
+While teaching in the Mountain View-Los Altos School, California district, was a Mentor Teacher, was honored as a Distinguished Teacher in the Presidential Scholar Program.
+I built a service learning program with colleagues, and then won a Hewlett-Packard Foundation grant to start new student programs, including the first AVIDbridge program, based on the Breakthrough Collaborative model.

 As a long-time teacher of gifted youth, I know how to provide differentiated instruction.

-The best practices of gifted education apply to all students: differentiate by readiness (skill strengths and gaps), interest, and engagement preference (visual, auditory, kinesthetic, etc.).
-I assess students’ writing strengths and gaps and tailor my coaching and exercises so students can progress rapidly in what is known as the “zone of proximal development”–where students experience a healthy level of stretch to get their skills to the next level with healthy doses of encouragement and support.
+The best practices of gifted education apply to all students: differentiate by readiness (skill strengths and gaps), interest (student passions and talents), and engagement preference (visual, auditory, kinesthetic, and more).
+I assess students’ writing strengths and gaps and then tailor my coaching and exercises so students can progress rapidly in what is known as the “zone of proximal development”–where students experience a healthy level of stretch to get their skills to the next level with healthy doses of encouragement and support.

-Besides my secondary English teaching, I also served as a gifted resource teacher.
+Besides serving as a secondary English teaching, I also served as a gifted resource teacher.
 During my 15 years at the Duke Talent Identification Program as Director of Curriculum and Instruction for Online Learning, I developed rigorous distance learning programs for academically gifted youth and edited a teacher resource blog for educators of the gifted, Teachers Workshop.

 I’ve led creative writing workshops for both students and adults, and have spent much of my career at Duke University Talent Identification Program designing lessons as well as professional development for teachers to ensure students master skills in academic writing, creative writing, principles of academic honesty, and research.
 See some of my creative writing lessons.